in 2002, after 40

 several times during my career, I was an in-house consultant to the

 legal and patent staff.
-But, for six months in 1983, my involvement
+But, for a few months in 1983, my involvement

 with legal issues was much deeper.
 My group's assignment was to